CircleCI-Archived/stefon/README.md

 ```

 Concatenation of assets is handled by a Dieter manifest file.
-A manifest is a file whose name ends in .dieter and whose contents are
+A manifest is a file whose name ends in .stefon and whose contents are
 a clojure vector of file names / directories to concatenate.

-For example, a file named assets/javascripts/app.js.dieter with the following contents:
+For example, a file named assets/javascripts/app.js.stefon with the following contents:

 ```clojure
 [